Ali-Herrera/your-health-ally/README.md

   NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=​pk_test_example
   CLERK_SECRET_KEY=​sk_test_example
   ```
   - For more information, refer to the Clerkjs [Quickstart Guide](https://clerk.com/docs/quickstarts/nextjs) with Nextjs.

+6. Install Prisma: Run `npm install prisma --save-dev`

+7. Configure MongoDB connection:
+ - In your `.env` file, set up MongoDB connection string from MongoDB Atlas
+ - This establishes a connection with MongoDB cluster (DATABASE_URL).

+8. View Tables (collections) in Prisma Studio:
+  - **After** installing Prisma and configuring MongoDB connection string, you can use Prisma Studio to view the collections.
+  - Run `npx prisma studio`

 <p align="right">(<a href="#readme-top"> 🔝 </a>)</p>